 #1: LACK OF CLEARLY DEFINED GOALS

-Any new venture that’s worth sacrificing time and money for needs to have a goal attached to it.
-Well thought out goals give us milestones and finish lines to work towards so we don’t end up bouncing around aimlessly.
-A well written goal helps you know where the finish line is and when you’ve crossed it.
-Most new investors don’t have clearly defined goals and this hampers their ability to stay focused with the day to day tasks of growing their business.
+Any new venture that’s worth sacrificing time and money needs to have a goal attached to it.
+Well thought-out goals give us milestones and finish lines to work towards so we don’t end up bouncing around aimlessly.
+A well-written goal helps you know where the finish line is and when you’ve crossed it.
+Most new investors don’t have clearly defined goals and this hampers their ability to stay focused on the day-to-day tasks of growing their business.

-The goal “buy my first investment property” isn’t good enough.
+The goal of “buy my first investment property” isn’t good enough.
 What type of investment are you looking to get into?
-When do you want to do this by?
+When do you want to do this?
 What’s your target purchase price?
 What’s your exit?
 You get the idea.
-Goals need to be specific, measurable, achievable, relevant and time bound.
+Goals need to be specific, measurable, achievable, relevant, and time-bound.

 #3: INCONSISTENT EFFORT

 Most new investors are able to nail down the last two points, but this is an area that trips a lot of people up.
 Like anything in life, success comes from small incremental actions made every day that eventually culminate into the desired outcome.
 Obviously, there needs to be tweaking along the way, but most people aren’t consistent with what they know they need to be doing to succeed.

 I’ve heard so many investors get frustrated when they send out one batch of postcards to a new list and don’t get any response.
 The same rings true for making offers.
 “I made 2 offers this week and neither got accepted!
 This business doesn’t work!”
 Sales is a numbers game and the more intentional and consistent effort you put in, the more results you will see.
 Do your marketing.
 Make offers.
 Course correct along the way.
 Stay consistent.

 #4: OVER-EDUCATING AND UNDERPERFORMING